 What are travel insurance single item limits?
 What are valuables limits?

-It's pretty simple but it takes some unpicking of the jargon - insurers might offer you, lets say, £1,500 of “baggage cover”.
+Insurers might offer you, lets say, £1,500 of “baggage cover”.
 That’s the number you’ll see on summaries on comparison sites or on insurers’ own sites.

 So, you have to be twice as careful since it is all-too-often the attractively cheap policies that have the lower limits.
 For example Go Travel Insurance have traditionally been a low-cost provider and consequently have a £150 single item limit.
-Similarly, Coverwise and Columbus Direct have single item limits of £200 and £300 respectively.
+Similarly, Columbus Direct has a single item limit of £300.

 What other options are there to cover valuable items?

-Beyond looking within Travel Insurance for cover, you have two further options; firstly, Home Insurance - most policies can be extended to cover your personal possessions when outside your home.
+Most home insurance policies can be extended to cover personal possessions when outside your home.
 You will need to discuss this with your home insurer as there can be limits on whether the items are covered abroad and what kind of damage / loss is covered (some cover includes theft but not accidental damage, for example).

 Our gadget insurance group has a 22% discount with the insurer iDigital, whose policy allows you to take your insured gadgets overseas for up to 90 days in any one policy year.

 We hope this has helped you to understand the intricacies of covering a valuable item abroad.
 Please do check out our groups and related articles below.

 Most importantly - safe travels and enjoy the trip!